 With over 21 million victims of human trafficking worldwide, this fight is far bigger than any one organization.
 That’s why community collaboration is so important to everything we do.
 In our course, we encourage officers and agents to work with partnering agencies and non-profits.
 Together they can educate communities, engage neighbors, and create a communal task force dedicated to identifying and rooting out trafficking.

-In each class we collaborate with human trafficking survivor leaders, human trafficking subject matter experts, and local guest speakers, to provide invaluable information and tools for the participant.
-NGOs and companies, like Aequitas and Thorn, and law enforcement technology company, Sur-Tec help bring the most up to date resources and provide law enforcement officers with state of the art digital tools for recovering victims, identifying offenders, and developing successful cases.
+In each class, we collaborate with human trafficking survivor leaders, human trafficking subject matter experts, and local guest speakers, to provide invaluable information and tools for participants.
+Anti-Human Trafficking NGO’s Aequitas and Thorn, and law enforcement technology company, Sur-Tec help bring the most up to date resources and provide law enforcement officers with state of the art digital tools for recovering victims, identifying offenders, and developing successful cases.

 A Difference Law Enforcement Can See